 7 Common Fertility Tests for Women

-If you’re under 35 and have been trying to get pregnant for more than 12 months or are 35+ and have trying for more than six months without success, it’s time to see a fertility specialist.
-Forty percent of infertility problems are female-related, forty percent are male-related, and twenty percent are either both or unknown.
+If you’re under 35 and have been trying to get pregnant for more than 12 months or are over 35 and have been trying for more than six months without success, it’s time to see a fertility specialist for testing.

 Your ovarian reserve is an estimate of your potential to get pregnant.
 If your doctor suspects that your ovarian reserve is low, he or she may recommend a clomiphene citrate challenge test (CCCT) to learn more.
 Here is how the CCCT works:

 - Your doctor will measure FSH and estradiol levels on day 3 of your cycle.

 - You will take 100 mg of clomiphene citrate on cycle days 5 through 9.